RepentantGopher/tnt-kafka/README.md

 # TODO
 * Ordered storage for offsets to prevent commits unprocessed messages
-* Add poll call for librdkafka logs and errors
 * Fix known issues
 * More examples
 * Better documentation